Skip to main content

 Who Do I Need More: A Divorce Attorney or a Real Estate Agent?

-You will eventually need both, but first, you want to review some divorce attorneys and form an attorney-client relationship with one.
-They will provide legal advice on your financial situation and your legal rights to the house.
+You will eventually need both.
+But first, you will want to review some divorce attorneys and form an attorney-client relationship with one.
+They will provide legal advice on your financial situation and your legal rights under family law and divorce law.

-If you determine selling the house is the best financial choice, then you should contact a real estate agent to get the process started.
-If you are comfortable explaining the divorce situation to them, it can help them understand the timeline, the asking price you need, and who needs to sign the selling paperwork.
+If you determine selling the house is the best financial choice, then you should contact a real estate agent to start the process.
+If you are comfortable explaining the divorce situation, they can understand the timeline, the asking price you need, and who needs to sign the selling paperwork.

-No matter what you decide to do with your house, it is essential to have clear language in a legal document that explains it.
-Whether you sell now or later, your ex takes the house, or you sell when your youngest child moves out, you want the deal to be clear and not give you any trouble in the future.
+No matter what you decide to do with your house, it is essential to have clear language explaining it in a legal document.
+Whether you sell now or later, or your ex takes the house, or you sell when your youngest child moves out, you want the deal to be clear and not give you any trouble in the future.

 Can I Solve This on My Own or Do I Need an Attorney?